department-of-veterans-affairs/va.gov-team/platform/cms/accelerated_publishing/content-build/readme.md

 </details>

-This `use_latest_release` parameter indicates that rather than checking out the latest code in content-build (master branch), the build job should check out the code behind the [latest content-build release on GitHub](https://github.com/department-of-veterans-affairs/content-build/releases).
+This `use_latest_release` parameter indicates that rather than checking out the latest code in content-build (main branch), the build job should check out the code behind the [latest content-build release on GitHub](https://github.com/department-of-veterans-affairs/content-build/releases).

 Also observe that the `prerelease_job` parameter is set (by default, and probably shouldn't ever be changed) to `builds/content-build-content-only-vagovprod`, which refers to the Content Only Build.

 These parameters are passed to and processed throughout the [Auto-Deploy script](https://github.com/department-of-veterans-affairs/devops/blob/master/ansible/Jenkinsfiles/deploys/warn-release-deploy#L11).
 Together, the `use_latest_release` and `prerelease_job` parameters direct the Auto-Deploy to grab the commit SHA of the  latest _release_ (not the latest commit) in content-build, then pass that commit SHA to the job for executing a Content Only Build.

-Tracing further, the [Content Only Build](https://github.com/department-of-veterans-affairs/devops/blob/master/ansible/deployment/config/jenkins-vetsgov/seed_job.groovy#L1368) will execute the [`Jenkinsfile` in content-build](https://github.com/department-of-veterans-affairs/content-build/blob/master/Jenkinsfile), which contains the logic for executing the content-build static website generator.
+Tracing further, the [Content Only Build](https://github.com/department-of-veterans-affairs/devops/blob/master/ansible/deployment/config/jenkins-vetsgov/seed_job.groovy#L1368) will execute the [`Jenkinsfile` in content-build](https://github.com/department-of-veterans-affairs/content-build/blob/main/Jenkinsfile), which contains the logic for executing the content-build static website generator.
 This will result in a new archive of the latest content-build release rebuilt to contain the latest content from the CMS.

 ## The Content Build